Table of Contents

 If you fly on a smaller plane with smaller overhead compartments, you might not be able to bring as much.
 The best advice regarding carry-on luggage is don’t even try and bring something onto the plane that is clearly over the limits, it won’t be permitted.

-Want to know what to carry in your carry-on luggage?
-Here we give you a flexible carry-on packing list to help you travel carry-on-only no matter where you’re going.
+Here we give you the best carry-on packing list to help you travel carry-on-only no matter where you’re going.

 Importantly, you need the right bag.
 That means checking in with your airline’s website for the correct sizes and restrictions, and then choose a bag that complies.
 Look at this one; ideal for organizing – plus the colored stripes are really cute!
 (The spinner wheels are great too, for maneuvering around at the airport.